 Since these meetings were attended and dominated by the product manager, who liked to micro manage the team members, he could not break down the PBIs into tasks and follow them up with the developers.
 He wanted to take the ownership of the technical solution after getting the business requirement from the product owner.
 Exposing all his team players to the product manager was not a favorable thing for him.

-So, if a particular practice is causing a friction among important stakeholders or a loss of ownership sense to a technical lead, we must find an alternate.
+So, if a particular practice is causing a friction among important stakeholders or a loss of ownership sense to a technical lead, we must find an alternative.

 Currently, the technical lead represents the developers.
 I represent testers as a QA lead while product manager represents the product owner.
 We meet daily where we share the status of each individual of our respective functions and overall team issues and agenda.